March 20, 2026

 3.3Equivalent Propositions

-If the truth values of propositions p and q always match, they are said to be equivalent, written as “p=q”.
+Now, when the truth values of propositions p,q always match, p and q are said to be “equivalent”, and we write “p=q”.

-If p and q are equivalent, proving one automatically proves the other.
-The result of “p=q” is as follows:
+If p and q are equivalent, proving either one means proving the other as well.
+The result of “p=q” is as shown in the following table.

 Equivalence